yashbutani/Emulator-/README.md

 - final data which include:  new_packed_data_header(priority, src_ip, etc) + (prev_header + prev_data) -> last project

 # TODO
+- Use window value to know how many packets to wait for an ack: "The sender will send a full "window" of packets and wait for ACKs of each packet before sending more packets"
+  - Based on given window value wait for all packets to be sent in given time frame.
+  - the requester sends ack packets.
 - Have forwarding table determine when the packets should be sent
+  - Packets get forwarded from sender to the requester or inverse through correct emulators according to the forwarding table.
 - Add to a queue
 - Send the data based on the priority queue